strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.7.3.2 =
+* Updated PayPal IPN to use HTTP 1.1 and "Connection: Close" per recent PayPal IPN updates.

 = 1.7.3.1 =
 * Using MySQL to calculate months since first order instead of date_diff, which is only available in PHP 5.3+